 All students must successfully complete the Certified Sommelier Examination before applying for the Advanced Course and the Advanced Examination.

-** A link in the Certified Exam Tasting Grid connects to the Examinable Grape Varieties and Regions diagrams for the Certified Sommelier Examination (both White and Red).
+** Downlaod the Certified Examination Tasting Grids and Examinable Grape Varieties and Regions diagrams below.
 Please note:

 The highest scorer at the Certified Examination will receive the Walter Clore scholarship from the Guild of Sommeliers.
 This scholarship is generously made possible by a contribution from Ste.
 Michelle Wine Estates and honors Walter Clore, often referred to as the father of the Washington wine industry.